Certificate

 array

 Contains a list of Extended Key Usage X.509 v3 extension objects.
-Each object specifies a purpose for which the certificate public key can be used and consists of a name and an object identifier (OID).
+Each object

 extendedKeyUsages.[]